arqtrad/archlit/article.md

 black, but established regular professional and social reputations for themselves that afforded them the luxury of not being primarily defined by race.

+[^3]: Botelho concedes, nevertheless, that Volkmar Machado was already aware of the burgeoning European debate on Gothic architecture by the late eighteenth century.
+See [@botelho:2010historiografia, 117].